Macros | |

 Define to determine if code is being built for 32 bit nanoMIPS processors from Sun.

-If this define exists, then you are creating code that runs on the nanoMIPS line of 32 bit processors.
+If this define exists, then the code runs on the nanoMIPS line of 32 bit processors.

 #define BURGER_NGAGE |